pcrockett/philcrockett.com/src/notes/2024/06/29/tiny-tools.md

 ## Bash? srsly?

 I never thought I would say this, but Bash is actually _really fun_.
 I've gotten quite good at it.
-Don't get me wrong: It is a terrible, horrible, no-good language depending on what you're trying to accomplish.
+Don't get me wrong: It is a terrible, horrible, no-good language for _a lot_ of use cases.
 But it is still incredibly good at gluing bigger programs together in interesting ways with very few lines of code.

 It's also _shippable_ -- I can publish Bash scripts with an open source license, and other people might actually benefit from them.
 I've developed a certain style in writing Bash that makes the